chobble-mirror/nixos-site-builder/README.md

+# ⚠️ NOTE: This is unmaintained - I'm not using Forgejo actions to build and push sites instead, it's much simpler! ⚠️

 # NixOS Static Site Builder

 This flake grabs and builds static sites (maybe via a `default.nix`) and copies their outputs to `/var/www`